heasm66/ZAbbrevMaker/README.md

     ZAbbrevMaker executed without any switches in folder with zap-files is the same as 'ZAbbrevMaker -l 20 -df'.

+## Changelog
+v0.8  2022-01-15 Compiled with Visual Studio 2019 and NET5.0
+v0.9  2023-08-12 Compiled with Visual Studio 2022 and NET7.0, Some code cleanup and compile optimization.

 ## References
 https://intfiction.org/t/highly-optimized-abbreviations-computed-efficiently/48753
 https://gitlab.com/russotto/zilabbrs